smikhalevski/react-executor/README.md

 const executor = useExecutor('test', heavyTask, [
   retryFulfilled(),
 ]);

-executor.activate();
 ```

 If the task fails, is aborted, or if an executor is deactivated then the plugin stops the retry process.

-With the default configuration, the plugin would infinitely retry the task of an active executor with a 5-second delay
+With the default configuration, the plugin would infinitely retry the task of an [active](#activate-an-executor)
-between retries.
-This is effectively a decent polling strategy that kicks in only if someone is actually using an
+executor with a 5-second delay between retries.
+This is effectively a decent polling strategy that kicks in only if
-executor.
+someone is actually using an executor.

 Specify the number of times the task should be re-executed if it succeeds: